top of page

 The Manors of Medieval Watford, Northamptonshire

-As far back as the Norman Conquest of 1066, Watford with three towns was exceptional.
-Soon after, the king awarded Watford as a knight’s fee—a parcel of land sufficient to support a knight.
-Two centuries on, the single holding was broken into separate manors for the deceased lord’s daughters.
-Some 350 troublesome years and three families later, the manors of Watford were recombined by a wealthy London merchant.
+As far back as the Norman Conquest of 1066, Watford with three towns was exceptional, established by the new King as a Manor and a Knight’s Fee — sufficient land to support a knight.
+In 1129 the Manor was awarded to the first of the Arderne Lords.
+After 150 years, the single holding was broken into separate manors for the deceased lord’s daughters.
+Some 350 troublesome years and three families later, the several manors of Watford were recombined by a wealthy London merchant.

 Remarkably, the heirs of the Ardern family of Watford held the manors continuously for nearly 500 years from the twelfth century, claiming a unique place in English history.

-Accurately presented and meticulously researched, The Watford Knight’s Fee explores the Watford manors, revealing surprising stories of their lands and those who occupied their medieval halls.
-The first book of its kind to be published on the subject, The Watford Knight’s Fee is a must-read for any English or medieval history enthusiast.
+Accurately presented and meticulously researched, both Manors and Knight’s Fee explore revealing and surprising stories of the Watford lands and those who occupied their medieval halls.
+The first books of the kind to be published on the subject, they represent a must-read for any English or medieval history enthusiast, with Knight's Fee directed more towards the scholar.
 The author adds colour to the story with original text and images of documents, reproductions of maps of the grounds, and ample charts of land holdings.
+Manors adds the option of illustrations in colour.

 Arms and crest of de Clare.